Skip to Content

 • all parts of the OSSF are at least 100 feet from the property line,

-• the effluent is disposed of on the property, and
+• the effluent is disposed of on the property, AND

 Applications and planning materials must be submitted to the permitting authority.
 To find your permitting authority, search by the county the OSSF is to be located.
 The TCEQ regional office will be the permitting authority in locations where a local jurisdiction has not been authorized.